I've been painting with acrylics since childhood and enjoy sharing tips about working in this versatile medium.

 After you've completely outlined the seagull with your background color, start adding a light layer of the background color on the rest of the panel.

-I used a medium-size stiff bristle brush for this part, keeping the paint thin and blending the strokes well.
+I used a medium-size natural bristle brush for this part, keeping the paint thin and blending the strokes well.

-The type of wood panel I used needed more than one layer of paint for good coverage, so I used thin layers of paint to avoid a 'cakey' appearance.
+The wood panel I used needed more than one layer of paint for good coverage, so I used thin layers of paint to avoid a 'cakey' appearance.

 6. Paint the Seagull

 Keep in mind that acrylics dry quickly.
-If you're blending colors and shading, you'll need to work quickly.
+If you're blending colors and shading, you'll need to work fast.

 7. Paint the Seagull's Wing Feathers

-Use a small- to medium-size nylon brush and a pale gray color to lightly outline each feather on the wing.
+Use a small-to-medium-size round brush and a pale gray color to lightly outline each feather on the wing.
 Don't worry about being exact.
 Just try to capture the general outline of the feathers to give them a natural appearance.